chrisseaton/rhizome/doc/parser.md

 and parse from there.
 Run `experiments/bytecode/print_bytecode_jruby.rb` to see what this produces.

-JRuby's bytecode format is register-based, and RubyJIT's format is stack-based.
+JRuby's bytecode format is register-based, and Rhizome's format is stack-based.
 We use a simple solution to this problem, and treat each of JRuby's registers as if it were a local variable.
-This means that RubyJIT bytecode created from JRuby bytecode is much larger than from MRI or Rubinius, often with many redundant loads and stores of these local variables.
+This means that Rhizome bytecode created from JRuby bytecode is much larger than from MRI or Rubinius, often with many redundant loads and stores of these local variables.